b1zantine/ZXing-Orient/README.md

 # ZXing Orient

-An Android Library based on [ZXing Library](https://github.com/zxing/zxing) with support for `Portrait Orientation`.
+An Android Library based on [ZXing Library](https://github.com/zxing/zxing) with support for `Portrait Orientation` and some cool stuffs.

 ## Basic Setup